The Fear Of Adverse Credit | The Ultimate Guide

 Challenges faced by borrowers with adverse credit

 Borrowers with adverse credit encounter several challenges when seeking a mortgage.
-Traditional lenders tend to have strict lending criteria prioritising borrowers with clean credit histories and high credit scores.
+Traditional lenders tend to have strict lending criteria, prioritising borrowers with clean credit histories and high credit scores.
 Borrowers face higher interest rates, more significant deposit requirements, or outright rejection from mainstream lenders.

 One of the most significant challenges borrowers face is having adverse credit and being self-employed with less than two years of accounts.
 This combination can make it particularly difficult to secure a mortgage from some specialist mortgage lenders, let alone mainstream lenders.